Skip to content

 Rules and policies > Firewall rules > Add firewall rule > New firewall rule

-Sophos Firewall - Add firewall rule: The rule is configured from top to bottom and later evaluated according to the rule order.
+Sophos Firewall - Add firewall rule: The rule is configured from top to bottom and is later evaluated based on the rule order.

 Quick navigation